-The University of Calgary is committed to Indigenous Engagement and systemic change and is seeking candidates for a Tier II Canada Research Chair (CRC) in the area of Indigenous Child Wellbeing, jointly recruited by the Werklund School of Education and the Faculty of Social Work.
-The successful candidate will be appointed at the rank of Assistant Professor (tenure-track) or Associate Professor (with tenure).
+The University of Calgary is committed to Indigenous leadership, engagement, and the advancement of systemic change.
+The University is seeking candidates for a Tier 1 Canada Research Chair (CRC) in the area of Indigenous Health Equity and Inclusion, recruited by the Faculty of Social Work and to be jointly working with the Faculty of Arts, Cumming School of Medicine, and the CIHR funded Networks for Indigenous Health Research Program (CIHR-NEIHR).
+The successful candidate will be appointed at the rank of Professor (with tenure).

 The Canada Research Chairs Program stands at the centre of a national strategy to make Canada one of the world's top countries in research and development.
 It invests approximately \$295 million per year to attract and retain a diverse cadre of world-class researchers, to reinforce academic research and training excellence in Canadian postsecondary institutions.
-Tier 2 Chairs are tenable for five years and renewable once.
-Tier 2 Chairs are intended for exceptional emerging scholars (i.e., candidates must have been an active researcher in their field for fewer than 10 years at the time of nomination).
-Candidates who are more than 10 years from having earned their highest degree and who have had career breaks, such as maternity, parental, or extended sick leave, clinical training, etc., may have their eligibility for a Tier 2 Chair assessed through the program's Tier 2 justification process.
-Please contact UCalgary's Office of Research Services for more information: ipd@ucalgary.ca.
-Further information about the Canada Research Chairs Program can be found on the [Government of Canada's CRC website](#), including eligibility criteria.
+Tier 1 Chairs are tenable for seven years and renewable once.
+Tier 1 Chairs are intended for outstanding and innovative world-class researchers whose accomplishments have made a major impact in their fields and who are recognized internationally as leaders in their fields.
+They must have superior records of attracting and supervising graduate students and postdoctoral fellows and, as chairholders, be expected to attract, develop, and retain excellent trainees, students, and future researchers; and be proposing an original, innovative research program of the highest quality.
+Further information about the Canada Research Chairs Program can be found on the Government of Canada's [CRC website](#), including eligibility criteria.

-This position provides an opportunity for an outstanding researcher to establish, develop, and maintain an active research program in Indigenous Child Wellbeing.
-The Chair will develop and expand this research area and seek interdisciplinary collaborations within the Werklund School of Education and the Faculty of Social Work, across the University as well as local, national, and international communities.
-The research program will be focused on community engagement and mental health, and will contribute to creating conditions for Indigenous children and youth to flourish.
+This position provides an opportunity for an outstanding and innovative world-class researcher to have an active program of research (as someone recognized as a leader in their field, nationally and internationally).
+They would conduct an original, innovative research program of the highest quality in Indigenous health equity, inclusion and data sovereignty.
+The Chair will develop and expand this research area and seek interdisciplinary collaborations within the Faculty of Social Work and across the university as well as local, national, and international communities.
+The research program will be focused on national engagement and developing theoretical foundations, and will contribute to creating conditions for Indigenous peoples to flourish and increasingly have data sovereignty.
 By exploring and utilizing Indigenous research methodologies, knowledge, values, and cultures to enhance the health and wellbeing of Indigenous children, families, and communities, the candidate will implement an innovative and socially significant research program within a dynamic and collaborative environment.